 The footprint of Patriot Front in Florida

-The presence of the group in Florida is well documented.
+The group's presence in Florida is well-documented.

-In February 2022, the group distributed propaganda in Tallahassee with the slogans "not stolen, conquered" and "united we stand".
+In February 2022, the group distributed propaganda in Tallahassee with the slogans “not stolen, conquered” and “united we stand.”

 The debate in Congress